Dark, Gothic, horror and alternative photography isn’t everyone’s cup of tea…

 I have always been fascinated with the memory of my Grandad telling me that I was a descendant of Old Chattox (Anne Whittle) hung for witchcraft in Lancaster on 20 August 1612.
 I don’t know how true this is, but I tried to do my family tree once and I gave up due to a lack of personal information from old mother dear.
 If you would like to learn more about the Pendle Witches, I recommend the book above from Amazon.

 What do you like to photograph most?

-If I’m inspired by something that has an element of creepiness or unknowing to it, then I’ll photograph it.
+If I’m inspired by something that has an element of Gothic horror creepiness or unknowing to it, then I’ll photograph it.
 This could be ruins, Victorian cemeteries, old Gothic graveyards or just a tree.
 It’s whatever catches my imagination.
 If you have a look at my various galleries, you will see what I mean.

-In regards to portraits, these are becoming a great source of fun and intrigue as my daughter Kerry Sheree has teamed up with me following her training as a make up artist.
+In regards to alternative portraits, these are a great source of fun and intrigue as my daughter Kerry Sheree has teamed up with me following her training as a make up artist.
 I love to meet new people and I enjoy their reactions to their finished portrait.
 I don’t set out to create a vampire, werewolf or zombie.
 A lot of the time, my lens reveals ones true hidden soul, hence ‘What Does Your Soul Say About You?’

 Do you have any other talents?

 Memento Mori Frames on Etsy